JustArchiNET/ArchiSteamFarm/README.md

 - Unique ASF 2FA mechanism allowing ASF to act as a mobile authenticator, if needed
 - STM-like integration for trades, both passive (accepting) and active (sending), ASF can help you complete your sets
 - Special plugin system, which allows you to extend ASF in any way you wish through your own code
-- Powered by .NET Core, cross-OS compatibility, official support for Windows, Linux and OS X
+- Powered by .NET Core, cross-OS compatibility, official support for Windows, Linux and macOS
 - ...and many more!

 For learning about even more ASF features, we recommend starting with our **[FAQ entry](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/FAQ#what-interesting-features-asf-offers-that-idle-master-does-not)**.